davidmcclure/cleanconfig/README.md

   inner: val3
 ```

-(Or, at least, keys/values in all the files have to collectively merge together into that structure.)
+(Or, at least, keys + values in all the files have to collectively merge together into that structure.
+Theoretically you could have `key1` in one file, `key2` in another, etc., if you so wish.)

 Then, use the `.read()` classmethod to parse the files and build the merged dictionary: